-- 4.13.a Each home shall be organized and administered under one authority, which may be an individual, corporation, partnership, association, state, subdivision or agency of the state, or any other entity. - 4.13.b Whenever the authority is vested in the governing board of a firm, partnership, corporation, company, association or joint stock association, there shall be appointed a duly authorized qualified manager, however named, who will be in charge of the daily management and business affairs of the home, who shall be fully authorized and empowered to carry out the provisions of these regulations, and who shall be charged with the responsibility of doing so.
+- (a) Each home shall be organized and administered under one authority, which may be an individual, corporation, partnership, association, state, subdivision or agency of the state, or any other entity. - (b) Whenever the authority is vested in the governing board of a firm, partnership, corporation, company, association or joint stock association, there shall be appointed a duly authorized qualified manager, however named, who shall be in charge of the daily management and business affairs of the home, who shall be fully authorized and empowered to carry out the provisions of these regulations, and who shall be charged with the responsibility of doing so.
 The manager of the home shall be present in the home an average of 32 hours per week.
-The 32 hours shall include time providing services, such as transporting, or attendance at educational seminars.
+The 32 hours may include time providing services, such as transporting, or attendance at educational seminars.
 Vacations and sick time shall be taken into account for the 32-hour requirement.
-In the event of extended absences, an interim manager must be appointed. - 4.13.c The manager shall not leave the premises without delegating necessary authority to a competent staff person who is at least eighteen (18) years of age.
-Staff left in charge shall be qualified by experience to carry out the day to day responsibilities of the manager, including being sufficiently familiar with the needs of the residents to ensure that their care and personal needs are met in a safe environment.
-Staff left in charge shall be fully authorized to take necessary action to meet those needs or shall be able to contact the manager immediately if necessary. - 4.13.d The qualifications for the manager of a home are, at a minimum: - (1) Completion of a State approved certification course or - (2) One of the following:

-- i.
-At least an Associates Degree in the area of human services and two (2) years of administrative experience in adult residential care; or - ii.
-Three (3) years of general experience in residential care, including one year in management, supervisory or administrative capacity; or - iii.
-A current Vermont license as a nurse or nursing home administrator; or - iv.
-Other professional qualifications and experience related to the provision of healthcare services or management of healthcare facilities including, but not limited to, a licensed or certified social worker.
+In the event of extended absences, an interim manager must be appointed. - (c) The manager shall not leave the premises without delegating necessary authority to a competent staff person who is at least eighteen (18) years of age.
+Staff left in charge shall be qualified by experience to carry out the day-to-day responsibilities of the manager, including being sufficiently familiar with the needs of the residents to ensure that their care and personal needs are met in a safe environment.
+Staff left in charge shall be fully authorized to take necessary action to meet those needs or shall be able to contact the manager immediately if necessary. - (d) The qualifications for the manager of the home shall include, at a minimum, one of the following: - (1) At least an Associate Degree in the area of human services and two (2) years of relevant administrative experience; or - (2) Three (3) years of relevant experience including one year in management, supervisory or administrative capacity; or - (3) A current Vermont license as a nurse or nursing home administrator and relevant experience.